4th Arkansas Field Battery

 The 4th Arkansas Field Battery (1862–1865) was a Confederate States Army artillery battery during the American Civil War.
 The battery spent its entire existence in the Department of the Trans-Mississippi, including time in the Indian Territory.
 Late in the war the battery supported operations in Louisiana.
-Also known as: Desha County Artillery and West's Battery.
+It was also known as the Desha County Artillery and West's Battery.

 Formation

 West's Battery was formed during the spring of 1862 and for a time served in the District of the Indian Territory.
 It was led by Captain Henry Clay West.
 Captain West had previously served as the 1st Lieutenant of Woodruff's Weaver Light Artillery of Pulaski County.
 The other battery officers were First Lieutenant Dan J. Murphy; Second Lieutenant Benjamin B. Brett; Third Lieutenant John J. Brooks.
 Lieutenant Brett resigned in the early part of the war, and Lieutenant Brooks succeeded him, the place of the latter being filled by Third Lieutenant Peter Dumas.

 At the time that Lieutenant West learned that he had been elected captain of a battery organized from Desha County, he was at Fort Smith with the Weaver Light Artillery and the new Desha County battery was report to be at Dardanelle.
 West joined the unit at Dardanelle and eventually moved the unit to Indian Territory where it was joined in an artillery battalion with the Weaver Light Artillery under the command of Major Woodruff.